-Since we were set up in 2017 we have been able to make important purchases or give donations to charities totalling almost £8,000.
+Since we were set up in 2017 we have been able to make important purchases or give donations to charities totalling over £8,000.
 We have also used £1,050 to help those families of former players who accepted help with funeral costs.
 More information can be found below.

 We will continue to fundraise so we can help other players and organisations.

 2017 to 2019 and onwards into the future – We fulfilled a promise to make life more comfortable and dignified for a Rovers legend, Stuart Taylor.
 Stuart not only played his entire League career with Rovers (1965-1980) but also holds our club record for both League appearances (546) and senior appearances overall (635).
 He was such a lynchpin in the side he never once made a substitute appearance – he was too busy being on the pitch!
 The full story can be read HERE.